 The Board of Education requires all teachers and other certificated staff members as determined by the Superintendent or designee to maintain current certification in the District's designated crisis management system used in all programs of the autism continuum.
-In addition, the Board
+In addition, the Board shall require all noncertificated staff members to maintain current certification in the District's designated crisis management system.

+'''

 See Policy No. 3241.1 - Crisis Management Training-Autism Continuum See Policy No. 4241.1 - Crisis Management Training-Autism Continuum

+'''